 Fair Isaac Company developed the FICO credit scoring model to calculate a score based upon a borrower's credit history.
 We use the FICO credit score as one indicator of a borrower's credit quality.
 Typically, a borrower with a higher credit score has a lower likelihood of defaulting on a loan.
 FICO credit scores range up to 850, with a score of 620 or more generally viewed as a "prime" loan and a score below 620 generally viewed as a "sub-prime" loan.
 A minus loans generally are loans where the borrowers have FICO credit scores between 575 and 660, and where the borrower has a blemished credit history.
-As of December 31, 2012, on a risk in-force basis and at the time of loan closing, approximately 95% of our primary insurance loans were "prime" in credit quality with FICO credit scores of a least 620, approximately 4% had FICO credit scores of 574 or less.
-Loan applications for flow mortgage insurance are reviewed by our employees directly as part of our mortgage lender sub-primes or by our contract underwrites as we process mortgage loan applications requiring mortgage insurance.
-While declining in recent approved lenders to commit us to insure loans underwriting guidelines we have previously approved.
+As of December 31, 2012, on a risk in-force basis and at the time of loan closing, approximately 95% of our primary insurance loans were "prime" in credit quality with FICO credit scores of at least 620, approximately 4% had FICO credit scores between 575 and 619, and approximately 1% had FICO credit scores of 574 or less.
+Loan applications for flow mortgage insurance are reviewed by our employees directly as part of our traditional underwriting process or by our contract underwriters as we process mortgage loan applications requiring mortgage insurance.
+While declining in recent periods, the majority of our mortgage lender customers underwrite loan applications for mortgage insurance under a delegated underwriting program, in which we permit approved lenders to commit us to insure loans using underwriting guidelines we have previously approved.